klvl/allure-revision/README.md

 }
 ```

-The `columns.column.size` specifies a column size in a spreadsheet, in pixels.

 ### columns.column.index [mandatory]

+The `columns.column.index` specifies a column sequence in a spreadsheet.
+The index start from 0.
+It is not allowed to
+duplicate indexes.
+It is not allowed to miss a sequence, e.g. 0, 1, 2, 4, 5 (where 3 is missed).

 ```json
 {